 EU-U.S. Young Leaders Seminar

-About the Seminar
+About the EU-US Young Leaders Seminar

-This annual event brings together 50 young European and American leaders to Brussels to discuss a common key topic or challenge facing the EU and United States.
-Previous topics have included the future of work, migration, disinformation and media literacy, the future of cities, and active civic participation.
+Previous topics have included the future of work, migration, disinformation and media literacy, the future of cities, active civic participation, and the opportunities and challenges of artificial intelligence.
 Participants are current beneficiaries of the U.S. Fulbright Program and alumni of the Erasmus+ and Marie Sklowdowska-Curie programs.
-Speakers include representatives from the European Commission, U.S. Mission to the EU, think tanks, academia, and civil society organizations from both sides of the Atlantic, as well as international organizations, such as the OECD.
+Speakers include representatives from the European Commission, U.S. Mission to the EU, think tanks, academia, and civil society organizations from both sides of the Atlantic, as well as international organizations such as the OECD.

 The EU-US Young Leaders Seminar is co-funded by the European Commission and the U.S. Department of State’s Bureau of Educational and Cultural Affairs and implemented by GMF with the support of the Fulbright Commission in Brussels.
-Since its inception, 400 alumni of EU and U.S.-funded educational exchange programs have participated in the Young Leaders Seminar.
+Since its inception, 450 alumni of EU and U.S.-funded educational exchange programs have participated in the Young Leaders Seminar.

 Learn more: